MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 - Alternate range key for the table, *local to the hash key*
 - Up to 5 LSI/table
-- The sort key consist of exactly one scalar attribute
+- The sort key consists of exactly one scalar attribute
-- The attribute can be String, Number, Binary
+- The attribute can be a String, Number, Binary
 - *LSI must be defined at table creation time!*

 ### Global Secondary Index (GSI)